 ISF is important because it improves CBP’s ability to flag high-risk shipments that may pose a safety threat upon arrival.
-This is also to ensure that they can prevent smuggling substances or people inside of the U.S. border.
+This is also to ensure that they can prevent the smuggling of substances or people inside of the U.S. border.

-To file an ISF form, you must know what information to get from whom.
+To file an ISF form, you must have access to the following information: